State Frequency Estimation for Anomaly Detection: SEQUENT

 \subsection{SEQUENT's Anomaly Detection Pipeline}

 Figure~\ref{fig:SEQUENT_pipeline} depicts SEQUENT's anomaly detection pipeline.
-It offers a high-level overview showing the flow of processing NetFlows, learning of a state machine, and finally generating the results.
-Each step is described in the following paragraphs.
+It provides a high-level overview illustrating the flow of learning of a state machine from training data (represented by the blue arrows), the flow for running predictions on new data (represented by green arrows), and the flow for generating the results (represented by the orange arrows).
+Before NetFlows are used for training or prediction, they are first transformed into traces by the NetFlow Processor component, as depicted in the figure.
+Each flow is described in the following paragraphs.

-\textit{\textbf{Processing NetFlows.}} NetFlow needs to be discretized before learning a state machine, given that it contains both continuous and discrete feature data.
-Each flow needs to be transformed into an event to generate traces.
-The discretization process is not strictly necessary for the learning of a state machine, but using the raw NetFlow feature data (specifically continuous data) will lead to the combinatorial explosion of states.
-Discretization enables us to lower the number of possible combinations in the feature data, reducing the number of states used in the state machine.
-To discretize NetFlows, we develop an encoding algorithm inspired by the GloVe algorithm~\cite{Pennington_2014_Glove}.
-Our encoding algorithm computes co-occurrences between values for a given flow feature $f$ and stores them in a matrix.
+\textit{\textbf{Processing NetFlows.}} NetFlow features need to be discretized before learning a state machine, given that each flow contains both continuous and discrete feature data.
+Furthermore, each flow needs to be transformed into an event (discrete symbol) to generate traces (sequence of events).
+Although the discretization process is not strictly necessary for the learning of a state machine, using using the raw NetFlow feature data (particularly continuous data) will lead to the combinatorial explosion of states.
+Discretization enables us to reduce the number of possible combinations in the feature data, thereby also reducing the number of states used in the state machine.
+To discretize NetFlow features, we develop an encoding algorithm inspired by the GloVe algorithm~\cite{Pennington_2014_Glove}.
+Our encoding algorithm computes co-occurrences between values for a given input flow feature $f$ and stores them in a matrix.
 Each row denotes a unique value $v$ of $f$ and how often it occurs with another value $v'$.
-Feature values are discretized by first clustering the rows using KMeans and then using cluster assignments as their discretization.
+Feature values are discretized by first clustering the rows using KMeans and then using cluster assignments as their discretization label.
 We make our encoding algorithm available on Github~\cite{encode_repo}.

-To transform a flow into an event, we concatenate the discretized feature values with an underscore symbol to form a single event symbol.
-For example, if three features are used, we get the following event symbol: $DFV1\_DFV2\_DFV3$, where $DFV$ is the abbreviation for discretized feature value.
+To transform a flow into an event symbol, we concatenate the discretized feature values of the selected features with an underscore symbol to form a single event symbol.
+For example, if three features are used to represent an event, we get the following event symbol: $DFV1\_DFV2\_DFV3$, where $DFV$ is the abbreviation for discretized feature value.
 In the case of one feature (e.g., bytes), we directly use its discretized values.
 To convert events into traces, we apply a sliding window of length $N$ to generate traces.
 These are then subsequently used to learn a state machine.
 Traces that do not have a length of $N$ are excluded from learning as they do not provide sufficient information.